People, people, and more people Part 2

 Scattered out along the sidewalk on the beach side are local artists selling their goods and local musicians performing alone or with a band.
 I couldn’t believe how good the contemporary jazz band was that performed just outside the restaurant where we stopped for lunch.
 Each player and especially the guitar player had the skill of any top musician now making it in the music business.
 Along the way we stopped and listened to a piano player whose hands skillfully hit the keys to a point where you felt like you were at a concert at Carnegie Hall.
 A slight exaggeration I know but it speaks to the quality of talent in these musicians.

 There were a few shall we say unusual people.
-One guy dressed up in some crazy costume and flower pot hat and was actually charging people to take a picture with him.
+One guy dressed up in some crazy costume with a flower pot hat was actually charging people to take a picture with him.
 A lot of photo ops had signs that said they kindly take donations.
 Half the time I was afraid to take a picture and the other half I was trying to take one while avoiding someone’s head in the shot.

 Flying through the crowd was our first sighting of Harry Perry the now well known guitar playing, roller skating, and turban wearing man.
 I know that sounds like a tongue twister but that is exactly what he is.
-I have seen him on TV a few times as he is a local icon and known for strumming his electric guitar while gliding through the sea of people.
+I have seen him on TV a few times as he is a local icon and known for strumming his electric guitar while gliding through the vast sea of people.
 He only slows down long enough for a photo op with tourists or to offer up his signature t-shirt, both at a cost.
 To honor the man trying to make a buck, I only photographed his back side for posterity’s sake.

 With such a cast of characters all in one place it was no wonder there was an attraction called Freakshow with sword swallowers, and other freakish acts.
 The outside Barker promises that once you pass through the door you will be amazed at the wonders inside.
 Those wonders include two headed snakes or lizards, and various other animals with missing or added limbs.
 Once he mentioned sword swallower I was done, not my cup of tea.
-However, it has been there for years, so there must be something of interest to bring in the crowds.
+However, the place has been there for years, so there must be something of interest to bring in the crowds.

 As the sidewalk continued on for more and more blocks, the sound of drumming hit our ears.
 There were two separate areas where groups of people equipped with various percussion instruments expertly played a synchronized beat.
 In one area a saxophone chimed in to add to the rhythm.